MECLabTUDA/FrOoDo/README.md

 -- | :-- | :--:
  Create new **Post-hoc OOD methods** | Learn how to implement your own post-hoc ood methods and how to evaluate it on your datasets |  [here](docs/NEW_METHOD.md)
 Create new **metrics** for your experiments | Evaluation is all about choosing the correct metrics for your experiment.
 Learn how to create new metrics and how to save the data in container during the experiment | [here](docs/NEW_METRIC.md)
-Create new **augmentation** for your dataset| Extend the framework with new pathology augmentations and directly evaluate them without any change | tbd
+All you need to know about **augmentations** | Extend the framework with new pathology augmentations and directly evaluate them without any change | [here](docs/AUGMENTATION.md)
 Dataset Adaptation | The frameworks uses an object "Sample" to process the input.
 Therefore your dataset needs to be adapted to this standard.
-Learn how to use the default adapters or how tpo create an own adapter for a more complex dataset | tbd
+Learn how to use the default adapters or how tpo create an own adapter for a more complex dataset | [here](docs/DATASET_ADAPTER.md)
 Different **OOD Strategies** | Besides augmentation there are other types of ood data.
 Learn which ood types are already included and how to create a new one | [here](docs/OOD_STRATEGY.md)
 How does the framework works internally?| Deep dive into the frameworks internal processes to better understand how it works and where possible errors can occur  | tbd
 Dataset installation | For a quick start we provide an installation guide for the used datasets  | [here](docs/datasets/DATASET_OVERVIEW.md)